People on the Plains

 From there you’ll discover a general store and learn about harvesting ice before transitioning into transportation, including stage coaches and railroads.

-Early medical practices are explored, and a series of exhibits explore communication methods, from the Pony Express to typewriters to telegraphs.
+Early medical practices are explored, and a series of exhibits explore communication methods, from the Pony Express to typewriters and telegraphs.

 Then, of course, came the telephone, switchboard and eventually radio and television!

-You can see it all at Hastings Museum!
+You can see it all at the Hastings Museum!